-The Bonds are special fund obligations of the University, payable solely from General Revenues and the money and investments that are deposited into the special fund designated as the General Revenue Bond Redemption Fund, 2025A (the "Bond Fund").
+The Bonds are special fund obligations of the University, payable solely from General Revenues and the money and investments that are deposited into the special fund designated as the General Revenue Bond Redemption Fund, 2025B (the "Bond Fund"), except that a portion of the debt service on the Bonds is also payable from Building Fees and money and investments in the University of Washington Bond Retirement Fund, as such terms are defined herein.
 The Bonds are not an obligation, either general, special or moral, of the State, nor a general or moral obligation of the University.
 The Registered Owners of the Bonds shall have no right to require the State, nor has the State any obligation or legal authorization, to levy any taxes or appropriate or expend any of its funds for the payment of the principal of or the interest or any premium on the Bonds.
 The University has no taxing power.